jasonduongg/perplexity_project/README.md

   - Cache is stored in the `embeddings` directory with MD5-hashed filenames
   - Helps reduce API calls to OpenAI and improve response times

-## Contribution
-Feel free to fork the repository and submit pull requests.
-Contributions are welcome!

-## License
-This project is licensed under the MIT License.